jake-knerr/chess/README.md

 }
 ```

 Example - Using a utility to nudge a button.
-Without the utility moving the button would require a modifier class or an outer component.
+Without the utility moving the button would require a composite or outer component.

 ```css
 .__pad-top-1 {